mhowlett/ncpy/README.md

 In order to prevent a transfer aborting, the only thing that must be done is to ensure the client is not terminated.

 It is ok to put a latop running the client to sleep.
-Evreything will continue as normal when the laptop is woken up and regains network access.
+Everything will continue as normal when the laptop is woken up and regains network access.

 It is ok to run the server in a shell, which could potentially hang if the connection